punnypenguins/writing-samples/Documentation/raspberry-pi-pcie-devices/description-of-my-work.md

 * [card-template.md](/Documents/raspberry-pi-pcie-devices/card-template.md)
 * [README.md](/Documents/raspberry-pi-pcie-devices/README.md)

-IMAGES USED BELONG TO @geerlingguy.
+ANY IMAGES USED BELONG TO @geerlingguy.
 I do not own the rights to any part of his photography or code.